TiX-measurements/tix-time-system-test/README.md

 ### Test Configuration

 The test uses a torrent client to simulate the usage of network.
-The torrent client adds all the torrent files specified in [torrents](torrents).
-By default, 8 torrent files are included in the folder but the user can decide how many files should be downloaded depending on their Internet Connection speed and the free space on their system.
+At the beginning of the test, the torrent client adds all the torrent files specified in [torrents](torrents).
+By default, the following 8 torrent files are included in the folder but its contents can be modified but the user depending on the tests to run.

 ```
 ./torrents